 The content that can and should be discovered by students is the content that can be constructed by students based on their prior mathematical knowledge.
-This content includes things such as strategies, processes, rules, and problem solving, as well as the students' current and intuitive understandings of quantity, patterns, and shapes.
+This content includes things such as strategies, processes, and rules, as well as the students' current and intuitive understandings of quantity, patterns, and shapes.
 Any learning in mathematics that is a consequence of the logical structure of mathematics can and should be constructed by students.

-For example, when learning about outcome WA10.8:
+For example, when learning in relation to outcome WA20.9: